thinkzone.wlonk.com

 Thinkzone Solar System Model uses KML files or KML layers to draw the planet orbit circles on a map.

-You may use KML files with tools like Google Maps API, Google My Maps, or Google Earth.
+You may use KML files with many mapping tools, like Google Maps API, Google My Maps, Google Earth, Google Earth Web, and ArcGIS.

 KML is XML.
 You can read and edit KML.